 Engaged and non-engaged users also have very different in-app behaviors.
-When crossing data from both ARPU and ARPDAU, you may discover that you need a different approach from what you first thought.
+By crossing data from both ARPU and ARPDAU, you may find that you need a different approach.

 Following the previous example, we had a $1 ARPU for a cohort of 1,000 users.
-So, you decide to push more “Ad Impressions per User Session.”
-And your ARPU increases up to $1.20.
+So, you push more “Ad Impressions per User Session.” and the ARPU of your mobile games increases up to $1.20.
 However, your ARPDAU does not increase equally or even decreases.

 You may think: “well, now I’m getting $1.20 instead of $1.
 I’m good with that”.

 However, the ARPDAU is telling you that now you have lower revenues from engaged users.
-And this may be problematic for two reasons: first, because engaged users may be necessary for the sustainability of your paying-users; and second, because those engaged users have more potential to become paying-users.
+And this may be problematic for two reasons.
+First, because engaged users may be necessary for the sustainability of your paying users.
+Second, because those engaged users have more potential to become paying users.

 Therefore, even if you’re boosting the ARPU of your campaign, you may be devaluating your overall users’ LTV.

 And this same example can happen in the opposite direction.

 I’ve personally managed apps that, when decreasing the average Ad Impressions of Interstitials to engaged users, or even replacing Ad Interstitials with Rewarded Ads, the ARPU of a specific campaign decreased.
 Still, the overall users LTV increased.

 At this point, you may be thinking, “then what the heck should I do?”.
 Do not panic.
 Further down in this article, we’ll talk about strategies to control the ARPU of your mobile games and align it with your Acquisition campaigns and your CPI.